jacobDebrone/LIama2_telegram_bot/README.md

-"Your Email" with your your  email registered on huggingface "Your password from Huggingface" with your Huggingface password you can then run the main file python Telehug.py
+"Your Email" with your your  email registered on huggingface "Your password from Huggingface" with your Huggingface password you can then run the main file python Telehug.py the bot code gives access to Llama by default for more info look at the Hugchat library documentation https://pypi.org/project/hugchat/